emekeo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 o: script to changes the current user.
 1: script that prints the effective user name of the current user
 2: script that prints all the groups the current user is part
-3: changes the owner of a file to  new owner
+3: changes the owner of a file to  new owne
+4: create an empty filer